uniqpath/dmt/core/node/connectome/README.md

 - two node.js processes
 - between in-browser JavaScript and a node.js process

+## Features

+- send and receive json messages
+- RPC calls on objects
+- send and receive files

+All messages and chunks are encrypted.

 ## How to start?

 Get the library on your computer: